willpuckett/Sheesh/README.md

 [![Build123d Case](https://github.com/willpuckett/Sheesh/actions/workflows/case.yml/badge.svg)](https://github.com/willpuckett/Sheesh/actions/workflows/case.yml)

-There's a case
+### There's a case

 [[step](https://github.com/willpuckett/Sheesh/releases/latest/download/case.step)]
 [[stl](https://github.com/willpuckett/Sheesh/releases/latest/download/case.step)]

-that's really more of a skin.
+It's really more of a skin.
 Print and place the pcb directly in it.
+Red or white TPU is ideal...
+The case is only one half, flip it in your slicer for the other half 🙃

 > [!TIP]
 > Polymaker TPU works well.
 It seems to like to print slow and cool—leave the
 > door open.
-Red or white would be ideal...
-The case is only one half, flip it
-> in your slicer for the other half 🙃

 TPU is relatively non-slip, and it absorbs and distributes the force of typing very nicely, so no bumpons needed which further reduces height.